wazo-platform/wazo-doc/source/system/consul.rst

 Backup your consul server and copy data.

-Please modify your config.json to listen bind_addr and client_add to 0.0.0.0 and
-advertise_addr to your ip address.
+On the new consul host, please modify your config.json to listen bind_addr and client_add to 0.0.0.0 and advertise_addr to your ip address.

 .. code-block:: sh